 Participation in the Cross Reference Program is open to any bonafide owner or lessee of a dairy bull with an NAAB code.

 The NAAB Cross Reference Program operates on a cycle corresponding with the CDCB genetic evaluations.
 To initially enroll in the program, simply contact NAAB and we will supply the necessary forms and information.
 For a bull to be included in the genetic evaluation, he needs to be enrolled by the data due dates listed below.

 After the initial enrollment, NAAB will send you a list of previously enrolled bulls before each evaluation.
 This will allow you to update any information on these bulls, or to add any bulls which have just been collected.

 Participants pay a one time enrollment fee.
 They also pay for each NAAB uniform code enrolled in the program.
 For the exact amounts, contact Donna Craig at NAAB (email@example.com).

-Release of genomic evaluations: December 6, 2016 Release of genetic evaluations: December 6, 2016 Release of active AI list: December 8, 2016 Release of genomic evaluations: January 3, 2017 Release of intermim summaries: January 10, 2017 Release of genomic evaluations: February 7, 2017 Information due to NAAB for April Evaluations February 17, 2017 Release of genomic evaluations: March 7, 2017 Release of genomic evaluations: April 4, 2017 Release of genetic evaluations: April 4, 2017 Release of active AI list: April 6, 2017 Release of genomic evaluations: May 2, 2017 Release of intermim summaries: May 9, 2017 Release of genomic evaluations: June 6, 2017 Information due to NAAB for August Evaluations June 23, 2017 Release of genomic evaluations: July 4, 2017 Release of genomic evaluations: August 8, 2017 Release of genetic evaluations: August 8, 2017 Release of active AI list: August 10, 2017 Release of genomic evaluations: September 5, 2017 Release of intermim summaries: September 12, 2017 Release of genomic evaluations: October 3, 2017 Information due to NAAB for December Evaluations October 20, 2017 Release of genomic evaluations: November 7, 2017 Release of genomic evaluations: December 5, 2017 Release of genetic evaluations: December 5, 2017 Release of active AI list: December 7, 2017Revised November 29, 2016
+Release of genomic evaluations: December 6, 2016 Release of genetic evaluations: December 6, 2016 Release of active AI list: December 8, 2016 Release of genomic evaluations: January 3, 2017 Release of interim summaries: January 10, 2017 Release of genomic evaluations: February 7, 2017 Information due to NAAB for April Evaluations February 17, 2017 Release of genomic evaluations: March 7, 2017 Release of genomic evaluations: April 4, 2017 Release of genetic evaluations: April 4, 2017 Release of active AI list: April 6, 2017 Release of genomic evaluations: May 2, 2017 Release of interim summaries: May 9, 2017 Release of genomic evaluations: June 6, 2017 Information due to NAAB for August Evaluations June 23, 2017 Release of genomic evaluations: July 4, 2017 Release of genomic evaluations: August 8, 2017 Release of genetic evaluations: August 8, 2017 Release of active AI list: August 10, 2017 Release of genomic evaluations: September 5, 2017 Release of interim summaries: September 12, 2017 Release of genomic evaluations: October 3, 2017 Information due to NAAB for December Evaluations October 20, 2017 Release of genomic evaluations: November 7, 2017 Release of genomic evaluations: December 5, 2017 Release of genetic evaluations: December 5, 2017 Release of active AI list: December 7, 2017Revised November 29, 2016